 In humans, periodontal disease has been dubbed “the silent killer.”
 The destructive bacteria bred by tartar have been linked to aspiration pneumonia and heart disease in humans.
 Its full effects are still unknown.

 As in humans, the greatest threat posed by this type of bacteria is damage to your dog’s organs.
 Bacteria can travel through the gums to the bloodstream, infecting vital organs.
 Dental problems can also cause a loss of appetite as well as broken or lost teeth.

 Dental tartar is a mineralized plaque that makes it easier for plaque to accumulate.
 Though tartar can accumulate above and below the gum line, it is often apparent as a hard yellow or brown residue.
 Other direct signs of dental tartar are swollen, bleeding, or irritated gums.
 You may also notice that your dog’s breath has become increasingly foul.

 Behavioral symptoms of periodontal disease can be displayed in chewing and eating habits.
 Your dog may be experiencing pain caused by periodontal disease if he favors softer foods, neglects his chew toys, or favors one side of his mouth while chewing.
 Chewing less may also cause your dog to vomit, and you may notice his food to be poorly digested.

 Periodontitis is incredibly common among all ages but is seen in 80 percent of dogs older than three.
-Many preventative measures can be taken to keep your dog healthy, such as daily brushing habits.
-Also, dogs with healthy chewing habits have healthier teeth, making chew toys, and crunchy treats essential parts of your dog’s dental care routine.
+Many preventative measures can be taken to keep your dog healthy.
+Also, dogs with healthy chewing habits have healthier teeth, making chew toys and crunchy treats essential parts of your dog’s dental care routine.

 Extensive yearly exams are also recommended for identifying periodontal diseases.
 Larger breeds are recommended to undergo these exams once a year, while smaller breeds need to visit the doggie dentist twice as often.